 Emporio’s popular beaches (sometimes called the beaches of Perissa) are made up of a single long strip of black sand in which one beach segues seamlessly into another.

-Though each part is unique, these beaches are together rated some of the best on Santorini.
+Though each part is unique, these beaches are together rated as some of the best in Santorini.

 Just a few hundred meters down towards the sea is the long black sand of Perissa.
 Facing out into the Aegean, Perissa Beach gets its striking color from the island’s volcanic geology.